maiziezhoulab/Maiziezhoulab.github.io/_pages/LabNews.md

 - **Mar.
 19, 2024**
   Congratulations to **Can**, she passed her **qualifying exam** today!

+- **Nov.
+16, 2022**
+  Yunfei and Yichen pass their CS Ph.D. prelim exams.

+- **May.
+4, 2022**
+  Parth Datar successfully defends his CS Master’s thesis in April 22~

 ---

+## Invited Talk

+- **Dec.
+12, 2022**
+  Maizie is invited to speak at the 2nd Annual **Spatial Biology Congress**.

+- **Nov.
+14, 2022**
+  Maizie has been invited to give a data science talk titled *“Big genomic data: algorithm design and applications”* on Tuesday, November 15, 2022, at the Department of Computer Science of Tennessee State University.

+- **Aug.
+28, 2022**
+  Maizie has been invited to give a colloquium talk titled *“Methods for characterizing structural variants with high-throughput sequencing data”* on Friday, November 18, 2022, at the Department of Computer Science of Florida State University.

+- **Apr.
+18, 2022**
+  Maizie is invited to give a talk on April 22 at the 6th Annual Translational and Transformative Informatics Symposium (ATTIS), which is sponsored by UAB Informatics Institute and the Center for Clinical and Translational Science.

+- **Jan.
+25, 2022**
+  Maizie has been invited to present a research seminar on Friday, April 01, 2022, at Bioengineering of the University of Toledo.

+- **Dec.
+13, 2021**
+  Maizie has been invited to present a virtual research seminar on Friday, March 18, 2022 at the University of Arkansas BME.

+- **Oct.
+3, 2021**
+  Maizie has been invited to give a talk on Friday, October 22, 2021 at “Frontiers of Biomedical Imaging Science” that is being organized at VUIIS.
+These lectures are planned to be held over Zoom, as the audience will consist of researchers across imaging fields at a variety of institutions.

+---

 ## Grants

 - **Aug.
 2, 2023**
   Our **R35 Maximizing Investigators’ Research Award (MIRA)** supplement proposal was funded by the **National Institute of General Medical Sciences**!
 Many thanks for the support!

+- **Feb.
+9, 2023**
+  We received funding support from **Vanderbilt Brain Institute**!

+- **Dec.
+16, 2022**
+  We received funding support from **Complete Genomics** for stLFR research!